tranthom618/coding-quiz/README.md

 ![Preview of navigation links](assets/images/readme-instructional.png?raw=true "README Example")

 Simply follow press the start button and select your answers to each question.
-The score is based on the number of questions answerred within the allocated time, for each wrong answer you lose time.
+The score is based on the number of questions answerred within the allocated time, for each wrong answer you lose 10 seconds off the clock.
+There is a "View Highscores" button that'll display all the saved scores of each participant in the game (locally saved to the browser).

 ## Credits